rgautam320/Blog/README.md

 ## Steps to Run the Application

+You can follow this link: https://rgautam320-blog.herokuapp.com

+### OR

 Pull the repository into your device and run it as you used to run Django Application.

 ### Step 1: